From Aztec diamonds to pyramids: steep tilings: Cylindric steep tilings

 \begin{proof} The bijectivity and the property B' are obtained along the same lines as for Proposition~\ref{prop:tilseqbij}.
-The property C' requires more work however, since reasoning on height functions becomes more delicate in the cylindric setting (in colloquial terms, the Thurston height functions are typically multivalued functions when considering domino tilings of non simply connected domains).
-Instead, we reason as follows.

-First, as displayed on Figure~\ref{fig:flips}, in the particle configuration a flip swaps the states (empty and occupied) of exactly two neighboring sites along a diagonal, and all other sites are unmodified.
-In terms of partitions, this corresponds to increasing or decreasing by $1$ one part of one element of the sequence.
-Therefore, given a cylindric steep tiling, in any sequence of flips between it and the minimal tiling there are at least $|\lambda^{(m)}|$ flips centered on the $m$-th diagonal.
-We will now prove that, if the set of such sequences of flips is nonempty, then for any of its elements with minimal length there is in fact equality.
-We proceed by induction on $n=\sum_m |\lambda^{(m)}|$.
-If $n=0$ then the tiling is already the minimal tiling and we are done.
-Assuming now that $n>0$ it is sufficient to prove that, if flips are possible, then there is at least a descendent one.
+We only detail the proof of the property C' since it involves a slight subtlety.
+We need again to consider height functions, which typically become ``multivalued'' functions in the cylindric setting.
+Indeed, using \eqref{eq:Hasymp} and the characterizations of $c_m$ and $h_m$ in terms of the asymptotic data $w$, we find that, for a periodic steep tiling with period $(c,c-2\ell)$ and any $(x,y)$ we have